 Our team has worked hard to earn and maintain our sustainability certifications.
 100% Kauai Coffee is Rainforest Alliance, Fairtrade USA, and Non-GMO Project Verified.
 2021 will be the year that we begin rolling out our new packaging proudly displaying each badge.
 Everything we’re doing for those certifications is improving our farm, our team, and our community.
-Our team will even begin spreading our Fairtrade premium toward worthy causes in our community.
+Our team will even begin spreading our Fairtrade premium toward worthy causes in our community in 2022.

 Q: How did the uncertainty of the COVID-19 pandemic affect Kauai Coffee operations last year?
 Are there any long-term effects from the pandemic that Kauai Coffee will be dealing with this year?